 Lab topics: Introduction to experimental biology using different types of organisms (depending on instructor).
 All will include basic techniques for handling the organism, experimental design, data collection, interpretation, and scientific writing.
-Students will develop and execute individual projects during the term.
+Students will develop and execute individual projects

 Additional Information: Designated as a required upper division biology course.